rcook/ibt/README.md

 # IBT: The Isolated Build Tool

-Simple wrappers around [Docker][docker] for fully isolated build environments
+Simple Python wrapper script around [Docker][docker] for fully isolated build environments

 ## What's the point of this tool?